CrystalBayat/Data_Viz_CMU/final-project-part-two.md

 ## AI Acknowledgment

 Claude (Anthropic) was used to assist with story structure, documentation and drafting throughout Part II.
-All research, data selection, topic framing, design decisions, interview protocol, and the overall direction are entirely my own.
+All research, data selection, topic framing, design decisions, and the overall direction are entirely my own.

 ---